eoscostarica/eos-local/README.md

 - `yarn eos-dev` starts the docker containers with nodeos and keosd processes.
 - `yarn eos-dev:down` stops and removes the containers.
-- `eos-flush-nodeos` pull the latest eos-dev image from dockerhub.
+- `yarn eos-update` pull the latest eos-dev image from dockerhub.
 - `yarn eos-flush-nodeos` remove all blockchain data.
 - `yarn eos-flush-keosd` remove all wallet data.
 - `yarn eos-flush-all` remove all data.